PM Modi to contact the nation at 5 p.m. today - ExBulletin

 PM Modi to contact the nation at 5 p.m. today

-Prime Minister Narendra Modi will speak to the nation at 5 p.m. today, officials told India today.
-There is not yet an official word on the subject of his address.
+Prime Minister Narendra Modi will address the nation at 5 p.m. on Sunday, said his office.

-The address comes on the eve of Navratri and coincides with the implementation of a new set of reforms of the goods and services tax (TPS), which will see the prices of a large number of products drop.
+However, the Prime Minister's office did not give any indication of the subject of his speech in the evening.

-The Minister of Finance of the Union, Nirmala Sitharaman, said on Friday that with the series of TPS reforms which should come into force from September 22, a total of RS 2 Lakh crore will be in the hands of the people, stimulating domestic consumption.
-She added that with the simplification of the TPS of four tiles for two, the Prime Minister Modi wishes to ensure that poor, oppressed and middle -class families, small and medium -sized businesses (MPME) largely benefit from changes.
+He said that on X, “Prime Minister Narendra Modi will address the nation at 5 pm tonight.”

 |